-In other words, the EHCT will be determined based on funding requirements for actual subgrant proposals received in the state of Louisiana.
-The GUMBO 2.0 EHCT mechanism therefore will function as an ex post tool to permit ConnectLA, pursuant to BEAD rules, to select certain non-FTTH applications instead of FTTH if the overall result is to expand the number of eligible locations receiving access to at least Reliable broadband service to the extent doing so fully with Priority Service Projects proves impossible based on actual subgrant proposals received.
+In other words, ConnectLA will not use a cost model in determining the EHCT; instead, the EHCT will be determined based on actual funding requirements for actual subgrant proposals received in the state of Louisiana.
+The GUMBO 2.0 EHCT mechanism therefore will function as an ex post tool to permit ConnectLA, pursuant to BEAD rules, to select certain non-FTTH applications instead of FTTH if the overall result is to expand the number of eligible locations receiving access to at least Reliable broadband service.

-To be clear, ConnectLA will always prefer a priority FTTH project unless the decision not to select a given FTTH project results in more eligible locations receiving service from the best available technology given the total pool of subgrant proposals.
+To be clear, ConnectLA will always prefer a priority FTTH project unless the decision not to select a given FTTH project results in significantly more eligible locations receiving service from the best available technology given the total pool of subgrant proposals.
 ConnectLA also emphasizes that a selection of an EHCT value at a certain level merely permits the state to select a non-FTTH application in a given overlap scenario, meaning that other FTTH projects even with a cost-per-location higher than such an EHCT in many cases still would be selected.

-Importantly, this EHCT process will seek to optimize for 100% coverage of eligible locations in two ways: (1) allowing the selection of lower-cost alternative technologies if the BEAD budget is exhausted prior to reaching 100% of locations, and (2) bringing back for consideration any non-FTTH applications that were provisionally eliminated due to overlap with a higher-cost FTTH application, including potentially in SPAs not included in a preferenced FTTH application but that were eliminated due to application overlap.
+Importantly, this EHCT process will seek to optimize for 100% coverage of unserved locations in two ways: (1) allowing the selection of lower-cost alternative technologies if the BEAD budget is exhausted prior to reaching 100% of unserved locations, and (2) bringing back for consideration any non-FTTH applications that were provisionally eliminated due to overlap with a higher-cost FTTH application, including potentially in SPAs not included in the preferenced FTTH application but that were eliminated due to application overlap.

-Finally, it is also fully possible that ConnectLA will not opt to select any EHCT value as a practical matter.
-For example, if after the completion of Round 2 all or almost all eligible locations have received either all FTTH applications, or a mix of FTTH and Reliable service applications, no EHCT will be required.
-In this scenario ConnectLA would simply set the final EHCT value at a level above the per-location cost of all awarded FTTH applications for purposes of Final Proposal submission.
+Finally, it is also fully possible that ConnectLA will not opt to select any EHCT value.
+If after the completion of Round 2 all or almost all eligible locations have received either all FTTH applications, or a mix of FTTH and reliable service applications, no EHCT will be required.